 You may also want to consider a multiple-generator system.
 A single, large standby generator might be capable of supplying power to all of a facility's critical loads, but dividing these loads among multiple smaller generators can maximize reliability and increase flexibility.
 For example, with multiple generators, one unit can be taken offline for maintenance without affecting the availability of standby power.

 Be aware of any federal, state, and local environmental regulations regarding the installation and operation of generators.
 Many states and localities have restrictions on operating hours and emissions limits for diesel generators.
 These regulations may impact the cost of different system options.

 Cost versus opportunity

 When considering a standby power system, calculate all critical electrical loads at your facility.
-Consider peak power surges, single-phase loads and load imbalance, nonlinear loads such as battery chargers and uninterruptible power supplies, regenerative loads such as elevators and power factor.
+Consider peak power surges; single-phase loads and load imbalance; nonlinear loads such as battery chargers and uninterruptible power supplies; regenerative loads such as elevators; and power factor.
 Lower power factor loads require larger alternators or generator sets to serve the load adequately.

 Often, the financial hardship of a power outage is not fully understood until after the fact.
-Take a hard look at your current business operations and assess what the financial impact of a long-term power loss would be, then compare this cost to the cost of leasing or owning a standby generation system.
+Take a hard look at your current business operations and assess what the financial impact of a long-term power loss would be, and then compare this cost to the cost of leasing or owning a standby generation system.